Throughout history, business owners have actually had a dream: To begin that a person service that makes them a FORTUNE.

-” Who Wants to be a Millionaire,” created by Steve Knight, David Briggs and Mike Whitehill was watched in 40 countries by millions of people.
-The show exceeded all expectations and left even the trio amazed at the worldwide success.
+” Who Wishes to be a Millionaire,” produced by Steve Knight, David Briggs and Mike Whitehill was seen in 40 nations by countless individuals.
+The program surpassed all expectations and left even the trio astonished at the around the world success.

-Questions for you to ponder:
+Concerns for you to contemplate:

 How can you keep your audience on the edge of their seat?

 If your concept is a BIG one, are you keeping back from beginning due to the fact that you hesitate you can’t make it occur?

 2: Huge Cash in Thrift Shop Turns Down